-To enable the assessment committee to reach a considered opinion on the programme design in Phase 2 concerning commitment to and support for the project or programme, a minimum of four letters of support should be submitted in Phase 2: We ask that certain matters be described in a letter of support:
+To enable the assessment committee to reach a considered opinion on the programme design in Phase 2 concerning commitment to and support for the project or programme, a minimum of four letters of support from users/stakeholders should be submitted in Phase 2.
+The letter of support may include descriptions of the following:

-- The interest of the public/private partner in the theme, programme or project described. - The role of this public/private partner in the project or programme. - What their contribution to the described theme consists of or might consist of (cash and/or in-kind).
+- the interest of the public/private partner in the theme, programme or project described; - the role of this public/private partner in the project or programme; - how the user/stakeholder is involved in formulating the problem statement, the vision of success and other parts of the programme design; - what their contribution to the described theme consists of or might consist of (cash and/or in-kind).

 Uncertainty about users' actual or potential contributions and/or about the ability to meet the cofunding requirement in further development is taken into account in the assessment in Phase 2 (selection of programme designs for further development).
+Therefore, in Phase 2, the co-funding does not have to be in place yet.